jonathonherbert/jonathonherbert.github.io/content/blog/cql-lang/index.md

 But!
 Every implementation of a chip-based (or chip-ish) search interface that I am aware of, either at the Guardian, or elsewhere, falls a bit short.
 By looking at a few examples, let's build up a feature list for the sort of thing we'd _like_ to have.

+Before we begin: lots of credit here to [paperboyo](https://github.com/paperboyo), a product manager at the Guardian whose chip-related thoughts inspire a lot of the below 🍟

 ## All that and a bag of chips

 Here are chips in the Guardian (and now the BBC's) open source image management tool, [**the Grid**](https://github.com/guardian/grid):